emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 [`pcase.el`][pcase-el] brought pattern matching to Emacs Lisp.
 Unfortunately the documentation is a little sparse.
-Hopefully this article will go some way to helping you get a handle on `pcase` and it's associated macros.
+Hopefully this article will go some way to helping you get a handle on pattern matching and destructuring in Emacs.

 ## What is pattern matching?